This information is for Northern Ireland only, if you live in England, Scotland or Wales visit the GOV.UK website.

 If you lose your job, your Tax Credit payments will stop and you will need to make a claim for Universal Credit.
 You can’t receive Universal Credit and Tax Credits at the same time.

 You can now use your Government Gateway account to confirm your identity, helping to speed up your claim.
 You can do this if you’ve used the Government Gateway within the past 12 months to access your Personal Tax Accounts, check your tax credits or to send a personal tax return.

 If you don’t have a Government Gateway account you can confirm your identity using Gov.uk/verify.

 If the Department needs information to progress your claim we will contact you.

 If you're already claiming Universal Credit tell your work coach in your online journal if you have symptoms of coronavirus (COVID-19).
 If you do not have an online account, you can call the Universal Credit Service Centre

 You’ll continue to receive your Universal Credit payments as normal.

 If you’re working while claiming Universal Credit, your payment will be adjusted if you can no longer work due to coronavirus (COVID-19).
 Tell us about the hours you’re working in the usual way in your online account.

 Self-employed people can claim Universal Credit.
-From 6 April the requirements of the Minimum Income Floor will be temporarily relaxed.
-This change will apply to all Universal Credit claimants and will last for the duration of the outbreak.
+From 6 April the requirements of the Minimum Income Floor have been temporarily relaxed.
+This change applies to all Universal Credit claimants and will last for the duration of the outbreak.

 The Self-employment Income Support Scheme will be treated as earnings in Universal Credit and your Universal Credit payment will be adjusted in response to changes in your earnings.